-- 1. READ: "The Fate of Yakoob Beg's Descendants" - 2.
-READ: "Letters from the Kangxi Emperor to His Most Trusted Eunuch" - 1.
-Note: You should read these letters with an eye toward thinking about why the emperor is writing about such topics with a eunuch.
+- 1. READ: "The Fate of Yakoob Beg's Descendants" (or, "How to Make a Eunuch"-reader beware) - a.
+Both this reading and today's lecture will treat formerly taboo topics that will include some shocking details and images.
+Students should be prepared to hear about the brutal realities of what it meant to become and serve as a eunuch in Chinese history. - 2.
+READ: "Letters from the Kangxi Emperor to His Most Trusted Eunuch" - a.
+You should read these letters with an eye toward thinking about why the emperor is writing about such topics with a eunuch.
 Do you think he would write about such things to a county magistrate or the director of the Board of Rites?
-What about his mother or a concubine?
-His brother?
+What about his mother, brother, or a concubine?